cheminfo/eln-docs/docs/40_physical_chemistry/isotherm/README.md

 We currently support the file types (which are also automatically detected):

 - `xls` files produces by Belsorp instruments
-- `csv` files produced by Belsorp intruments
+- `csv` files produced by Belsorp instruments
 - `txt` files produced by IGA instruments
 - `txt` files produced by micrometrics instruments
 - `csv` files produced by micrometrics instruments